-Measure 109 established regulations for psilocybin-assisted therapy in the state.
+Measure 109 established regulations for facilitated psilocybin sessions in the state.
 The Oregon Health Authority (OHA) will oversee these regulations, which will include requirements for training programs, licensing of facilitators, licensed service centers, and licensed manufacturers.

-Under Measure 109, psilocybin-assisted therapy will only be available in licensed service centers, which will be subject to strict regulations regarding safety, security, and patient care.
+Under Measure 109, psilocybin sessions will only be available in licensed service centers, which will be subject to strict regulations regarding safety, security, and patient care.
 These centers will also be required to have staff who are responsible for overseeing all aspects of patient care and ensuring compliance with state regulations.

 In addition, licensed manufacturers will be responsible for producing and distributing psilocybin products to licensed service centers, following strict regulations for quality control and safety.